Suriya: Early career (1997–2002)

 Prior to his career in films, Suriya worked at a garment exports factory for eight months.
 He did not reveal himself to his boss as Sivakumar's son, but his boss ultimately learnt the truth himself.
 He was initially offered the lead role by Vasanth in his film Aasai (1995), but he rejected the offer citing a lack of interest in an acting career and the offer went to Ajith Kumar.
 He later debuted in Vasanth's 1997 film Nerrukku Ner, produced by Mani Ratnam when he was 22 years of age.
 The stage name "Suriya" was bestowed to him by Ratnam to avoid a clash of names with established actor Saravanan.
 The name "Suriya" was frequently used for characters in Ratnam's films.
-Vijay, who co-starred with him in the film, would also go on to become a leading contemporary actor in Kollywood.
+Vijay, who co-starred with him in the film, would also go on to become a leading contemporary actor in Tamil cinema.

 This was followed by a series of roles in commercially unsuccessful films in the late 1990s.
 In 1998, he starred in the romantic film Kaadhale Nimmadhi.
 In July the same year, he had another release Sandhippoma.
-Subsequently, he acted with Vijayakanth in the film Periyanna (1999), directed by S. A. Chandrasekhar.
+Subsequently, he acted with Vijayakanth in the film Perianna (1999), directed by S. A. Chandrasekhar.
 That year, he also appeared opposite Jyothika in Poovellam Kettuppar.
 A critic from The New Indian Express noted, "The-romantic part has little novelty, but Jyothika and Surya perform with bouncy exuberance."
 His only release in 2000 was Uyirile Kalanthathu, again opposite Jyothika.
 Suriya confessed that he struggled due to lack of confidence, memory power, fighting or dancing skills in his early career, but it was actor Raghuvaran, one of his mentors, who advised him to create his own identity, rather than stay under his father's shadow.

 This series of failures was broken in 2001 when Suriya starred in two box office successes.
 He first starred in Siddique's comedy film Friends, also co-starring Vijay.
 His major break came with the action drama Nandhaa, which was directed by Bala.
 Playing the role of an ex-convict who is very attached to his mother, he received the Tamil Nadu State Film Award for Best Actor for his performance, in addition to his first nomination for the Filmfare Award for Best Actor – Tamil.
 S. R. Ashok Kumar from The Hindu noted, "Suriya as the young rustic man has reached a new milestone in acting."
 Suriya had three film releases in 2002: the romantic drama Unnai Ninaithu opposite Laila and Sneha, the action drama Sri opposite Shrutika and Gayatri Jayaraman, and the romantic drama Mounam Pesiyadhe opposite Trisha.
 His performance in Mounam Pesiyadhe received positive response and earned him his second nomination for the Filmfare Award for Best Actor – Tamil.